sarwataijaz/HacktoberFest-Hackathon/README.md

 - **Code Editor & Development Setup:** Have a code editor (e.g., VSCode, IntelliJ) installed and your development environment configured to solve issues.

+## 📄 Instructions

+For detailed instructions on participating in the hackathon, setting up the repository, solving issues, and submission guidelines, please refer to our **[Hackathon Instructions Document](https://docs.google.com/document/d/1-xa87VDyAcqjLjoqGDzZ4008pHPWZGPrj2EzoZmH8mo/edit?usp=sharing)**.

+Make sure to go through this document thoroughly to understand the event flow, rules, and expectations.

+## 🏆 Judging Criteria

+Participants will be judged based on the quality, creativity, and efficiency of their solutions.
+The detailed judging criteria are available in our **[Judging Criteria Document](https://docs.google.com/document/d/1n5aOBWRtrdKTFnfX2evyeVdj8qbS2nH07wn6eVlBU5A/edit?usp=sharing)**.

+Please review this document to know how your contributions will be evaluated.

 ## 📝 How to Participate

 ### Step 1: Registration and Access